 Traditionally I’ve always opted for white furniture in the children’s rooms as I liked the scandi vibe it offered, but again this time I want to step away from that with a more cosy, traditional feel and so i’ve been eyeing up some wood effect furniture in Mamas and Papas.

 and finally decor wise I’m loving mustards and yellows at the moment so I’ll probably incorporate quite a lot of that.
 In the past I’ve tried to give Ettie and Ollie’s room a bit of a theme.
 Ettie’s room was pastels and rainbows and Ollie’s is a travelling circus.
-This time I think I’m going to go for a slight jungle theme with lots of lions and wild animals so I’ve been on the hunt for those already.
+This time I think I’m going to go for a safari themed nursery with lots of lions and wild animals so I’ve been on the hunt for those already.

 The absolute dream for me would be to have a chair there ready in the corner of the room that I can sit on and imagine my little babe’s arrival!
 But as Covid seems to have removed all stock from all warehouses throughout the UK, the chair I have my eye on has been out of stock for at least two months already and so I think I might have to let that little bit of the dream slide.

-So there you have it, my thoughts on how our third babies room might look.
+So there you have it, my ideas on how our third babies safari themed nursery might look.
 I’ve listed the items featured below:

 - Herringbone laminate from Flooring Direct